 Now that we are sure that something has to be done about siloed data, how do we go about it?

 First and foremost, dismantling data siloes begins with the centralization of data.
 Picture this as gathering scattered pieces of a vast puzzle and placing them all on a single canvas.
-Moving all corporate data into a cloud-based data warehouse or data lake opens up your business to the possibility of creating a unified platform.
+Moving all corporate data into a cloud-based data warehouse or data lake opens up the possibility of creating a unified platform for your business.

 The next step in breaking down these data silos is what we call standardization and integration.
 This is like making sure everyone in a class uses the same format for their assignments.
 It's about getting all departments to format their data in a way that makes it possible to integrate different data sets.